Learn these healthy habits to protect yourself from disease and prevent germs and infectious diseases from spreading.

 6. Get Vaccinated

 Vaccines can prevent many infectious diseases.
 There are vaccines for children and adults designed to provide protection against many communicable diseases.
 There are also vaccines that are recommended or required for travel to certain parts of the world.
-Our Immunization Assistance Project can advise you on immunizations and clinics where you to get needed shots.
+Our Immunization Program can advise you on immunizations and clinics where you to get needed shots.

 7. Avoid Touching Wild Animals